lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 installing software libraries and configuring them).
 Instead, always script these workflows up (I like using [ansible](https://www.ansible.com/) for such tasks).
 The reason being, that accumulating ad-hoc tweaks and commands with side-effects (like changing the OS configuration) impairs reproducibility.
-Instead, be disciplined about only introducing changes to the infrastructure via a set of well maintained scripts.
+Instead, be disciplined about only introducing changes to the infrastructure via a set of well-maintained scripts.
 They come in handy especially when unexpected failures happen and you need to migrate to a new infrastructure (almost every project I've worked on had to go through this!).

 The sooner you start with the above workflows, the better.
 Once it's up, you'll soon hit a point